EDEN, N.C. — Police and fire crews are clearing debris after an explosion at a KFC restaurant in Eden early Thursday morning.

 The explosion occurred at the KFC on North Van Buren Road.
 Video from WFMY News 2 viewers reveals the building was leveled.
-Eden Police said they got a call around 12:45 a.m. about an explosion.
-Eden Chief of Police, Greg Light, said no one was hurt and no one was inside the restaurant when it happened.
+Eden police said they got a call around 12:45 a.m. about an explosion.
+Eden Police Chief Greg Light said no one was hurt or inside the restaurant when it exploded.

 Debris was scattered on the road and adjacent parking lot.
-Duke Energy and Piedmont Natural Gas were seen there around 3 a.m.
+Duke Energy and Piedmont Natural Gas were seen there around 3:00 a.m.
 ATF was also at the scene along with the State Fire Marshal.
-Officials flew a drone after daybreak to take a closer look at the debris field.

 The blast damaged several surrounding businesses, including AIA Sweepstakes, Tee To Green Golf Shop and King’s Inn Pizza Parlor.
 The damage for most of those businesses included busted and broken windows.

-WFMY News 2 received numerous calls from the area that the explosion shook homes nearby.
+WFMY News 2 received numerous calls from neighbors in the area who said their homes shook during the explosion.

 If you have photos and videos you can email them to email@example.com.

 PHOTOS | KFC Leveled From Explosion in Eden